 This award is granted annually and is based on an incoming GPA of 2.5 or higher and on a 4.0 scale.
 (College GPA will be used for students that transfer in 25 or more semester hours)

 |If your High School GPA* is...||Grace University awards**...

 |2.5 - 2.75||$4000 - $5400||$3100-$4400|

 |3.01 - 3.25||$5000 - $7000||$3650-$5200|

 |3.51 - 3.75||$6000 - $8000||$4400-$6200|

 *based on official high school transcript **based on some income assumptions

 Note: The total of institutional scholarships and grants cannot exceed the cost of tuition.
 Each situation must be reviewed in light of availability of funds, state and federal regulations, and the university's financial aid policies.

 These scholarships are available to returning and/or transfer students who have attained the level of sophomore, junior or senior as of the upcoming Fall semester.
 Please fill out this form to be considered.
 Deadline is Friday, March 22, 2013 for upcoming Fall registration.
 Apply Here

-Federal grants include Pell, FSEOG, ACG, and SMART grants.
+Federal grants include Pell and FSEOG grants.
 These require you to file a FAFSA and meet criteria determined by the state and federal government.
-Nebraska also has a grant program for Pell eligible students who are residents of Nebraska.
+Nebraska also has a grant program for Pell eligible students who are residents of Nebraska, called the Nebraska Opportunity Grant.
 Apply early to see if you are eligible for any of these awards.